CybotAS/CookiebotWP/readme.txt

 https://youtube.com/watch?v=t1LJ6i1i9gA

 ### Will my website become compliant once I install Cookiebot? ###
-The short answer is; no.

-Although Cookiebot enables your website to become fully compliant, [especially obeying the prior consent rule](https://support.cookiebot.com/hc/en-us/articles/360004104033-What-does-prior-consent-mean-and-how-do-I-implement-it-), some manual work is required to achieve compliance.
+If you use our plugin version 3.0 or later and chose our automatic implementation, Cookiebot enables full compliance with the ‘prior consent’ requirement of the GDPR, the ePrivacy Directive (ePR) and similar legal instruments for protection of user data around the world.

+The default consent banner has the strictest settings possible and is suitable for obtaining consent under both GDPR and the ePR.
+Make sure to adapt the consent banner content to fit your website.
+You should also check out [our GDPR checklist](https://support.cookiebot.com/hc/en-us/sections/360000917513-Ready-for-25-May-2018-GDPR-enforcement-date-A-Cookiebot-checklist-).
+If you are using server-side cookies, please check the [“Server side usage” guide](https://www.cookiebot.com/en/developer/).

+However, being a customizable plugin, true compliance always depends on the website owner choosing a type of banner, wording and settings that are compliant with the local legislation and fits the specific website and company (controller).

+## If you choose th emanual implementation… ##

+Then please make sure of the following:

-* If you are using plugins that set cookies which require consent (which most do), you have to:
+If you are using plugins that set cookies which require consent (which most do), you have to:

 * Ask the plugin developers if they are planning on becoming GDPR compliant, or if they would like to integrate with Cookiebot.
 * Check if there already exists an addon for your plugin in the "Prior consent" submenu.
-  * [Check out our Github repository](https://github.com/CybotAS/CookiebotAddons), where we are developing integrations for Cookiebot, until the plugin developers choose to do this themselves, [or WP Core enables such functionality](https://core.trac.wordpress.org/ticket/44043)
+* [Check out our Github repository](https://github.com/CybotAS/CookiebotAddons), where we are developing integrations for Cookiebot, until the plugin developers choose to do this themselves, [or if WP Core enables such functionality](https://core.trac.wordpress.org/ticket/44043)

 Once Cookiebot is installed, and we've scanned your site, you can check the [cookie report](https://manage.cookiebot.com/goto/reports), to identify all cookies being set on your website.
-If the cookies are coming from content that you have inserted manually, then you can mark up that content [as described in our help section step 3](https://www.cookiebot.com/goto/help/).
+If the cookies are coming from content that you have inserted manually, you can mark up that content [as described in our manual implementation guide step 4](https://www.cookiebot.com/goto/help/).

-Embedded videos and iframes, which set cookies, can be marked up as explain in our [Iframe cookie consent with YouTube example](https://support.cookiebot.com/hc/en-us/articles/360003790854-Iframe-cookie-consent-with-YouTube-example).
+Embedded videos and iframes which set cookies can be marked up as explained in our [Iframe cookie consent with YouTube example](https://support.cookiebot.com/hc/en-us/articles/360003790854-Iframe-cookie-consent-with-YouTube-example).

 ### Cookiebot Addons ####